antonisstathis/MilitaryServicesDocs/FrontEndDocs/SoldiersServicesList.md

 Calls setTableDataBasedOnLang to apply localization before rendering the updated table dynamically using v-for.

-When the user selects a date in the <input type="date"> field:

-The v-model updates selectedDate.

-The fetchPrevCalculation method is triggered via the @change shorthand.

-It checks whether the date is within the valid range (between the first and last calculation dates).

-If invalid, a red global popup appears for 3.3 seconds (via the show method), and execution stops.

-If valid, the method calls changeLanguage to refresh the table data and labels appropriately.

-5. Returning to the Last Calculation
+6. Returning to the Last Calculation

 Clicking the “Last Services” button triggers fetchSoldiers again, refreshing the table with the most recent calculation.
 This provides a shortcut so users don’t have to manually select the last date in the date picker.

-6. Updating a Soldier’s Data
+7. Updating a Soldier’s Data

 Clicking on a table row opens the SoldierForm.vue component, allowing the user to update a soldier’s:

-Situation (e.g., Armed → Unarmed), or
+Situation (e.g., Armed → Unarmed),

-Active status (e.g., Active → Free of Duty).
+Active status (e.g., Active → Free of Duty),

+Group (e.g. A or B)

 Depending on these changes:

 Soldiers marked Unarmed will only be assigned unarmed services in subsequent calculations.

 Soldiers marked Free of Duty are excluded from calculations until reactivated.

+Services of group A are assigned only to soldiers of group A etc.

 This process works as follows: